I spent 4 hours today having dental work done, and the entire right side of my face is still numb.

 -1 egg

-6 white Cheddar cheese slices
+-1/2 cup water 6 white Cheddar cheese slices

 Preheat oven to 400 degrees F.

+Sauté celery, onion and pepper in butter for 2 minutes, transfer to a plate, and cool in the refrigerator.
 While vegetables cool, wash mushrooms and remove stems.
 Set caps to the side and finely chop half of the stems.
 Discard the other half of the stems or use elsewhere (might I suggest, cream of mushroom soup from scratch).
 Combine the sautéed vegetables, chopped mushroom stems and all other ingredients (except cheese slices) and mix well.
 Place mushroom caps in individual buttered casseroles or baking dishes (so they're touching, but not overlapping).
 Spoon about a tablespoon of stuffing into each mushroom.
 Cover with more cheese.
 Bake for 12 to 15 minutes until cheese is lightly browned.
 Yields 6 servings.

 This is an appetizer, but they're pretty filling so make sure you save some room for the main course.